Tony Coulson (Executive Director)

 Vincent Nestler (Director)

-Vincent Nestler, Ph.D.
-Vincent holds a doctoral degree in instructional design, masters in both network security from Capitol Technology University, and an M.A.T. from Columbia University.
+Vincent Nestler, Ph.D., holds a doctoral degree in instructional design, masters in both network security from Capitol Technology University, and a M.A.T. from Columbia University.
 He is the author of the Principles of Computer Security, Lab Manual, published by McGraw Hill.
-Dr. Nestler is a network engineering consultant and technical trainer with over 20 years of experience in network administration and security.
+Dr. Nestler is a cybersecurity consultant and educator with over 20 years of experience in network administration and security.
 He served as a Data Communications Maintenance Officer in the U.S. Marine Corps Reserve.
 During his service, he designed and implemented the training for Marines assigned to the Defense Information Systems Agency (DISA) Computer Emergency Response Team.
 He also served as the Assistant Operations Officer (training) for the Joint Broadcast System, during its transition to DISA.